 #6 Handstand Hold Workouts.

-I’d also recommend you do some handstand holds if you can.
+I’d also recommend in the beginning bodybuilding workout plan, do some handstand holds if you can.
 Learn to kick your feet up on a wall and hold yourself overhead.
 It helps keep your shoulder stable and that shoulder stability and health.
 It is gonna be essential as you continue to lift years down the road.

 You want a stable shoulder, stable scapula which is your shoulder blade.
 The stability of that’s gonna ultimately equal the healthier shoulders.
 Then you talk to lifters has been lifting for 10, 15, or 20 years a lot of my shoulder problems because they didn’t build on a good foundation of scapular stability.